Dimension reduction for semidefinite programs via Jordan algebras: Examples

-We can interpret this dual SDP as the dual of \eqref{sdp:mainEq} restricted to the subspace $\mathcal{S}_{0/1}$, recalling by Proposition~\ref{prop:invar} that $\mathcal{S}_{0/1}$ contains both primal and dual solutions.
+We can interpret the latter SDP as the dual of~\eqref{sdp:mainEq} restricted to the subspace $\mathcal{S}_{0/1}$, recalling by Proposition~\ref{prop:optval} that $\mathcal{S}_{0/1}$ contains both primal and dual solutions.

-Table~\ref{cp:rank} shows solving \eqref{sdp:optionOne} achieves computational savings and, indeed, can be preferred to solving \eqref{sdp:optionTwo}.
-As indicated, for the largest instance, we cannot even find the Jordan isomorphism needed to construct \eqref{sdp:optionTwo} due to memory constraints.
-The formulation \eqref{sdp:optionOne} also preserves sparsity.
+Table~\ref{cp:rank} shows solving~\eqref{sdp:optionOne} achieves computational savings and, indeed, can be preferred to solving~\eqref{sdp:optionTwo}.
+As indicated, for the largest instance, we cannot even find the homomorphism $\isoname$ needed to construct~\eqref{sdp:optionTwo} due to memory constraints.
+For this example, the formulation~\eqref{sdp:optionOne} also preserves sparsity.